llm-jp/awesome-japanese-llm/README_en.md

 ---

-[^1]: ○: The model is on the HuggingFace Model Hub and can be loaded in with the `AutoModel.from_pretrained()` command. △: The model is not on the Model Hub but can be loaded in manually with the HuggingFace transformers library. ✕: The model is directly loadable with HuggingFace.
+[^1]: ○: The model is on the HuggingFace Model Hub and can be loaded in with the `AutoModel.from_pretrained()` command. △: The model is not on the Model Hub but can be loaded in manually with the HuggingFace transformers library. ✕: The model is not directly loadable with HuggingFace.

 [^2]: Some performance enhancements have been made to the original Llama model.
 See [here](https://tech.preferred.jp/ja/blog/llm-plamo/) for details.